-Adult/Health Psychology trainees are encouraged to participate in monthly Child and Adolescent Grand Rounds facilitated by world-renowned researchers and practitioners (Tuesdays 11:00am-12:15pm) as well as other optional didactics.
+Adult/Health Psychology trainees are required to participate in monthly Child and Adolescent Grand Rounds facilitated by world-renowned researchers and practitioners (Tuesdays 11:00am-12:15pm).

 In addition, (virtual) attendance at Adult Psychiatry Grand Rounds is recommended.
 Adult Psychiatry Grand Rounds are held twice a month on Thursdays afternoons (4:00-5:30pm).
 Trainees also have the option to attend additional weekly didactics sessions alongside child and adolescent psychiatry fellows, residents, and/or externs as is topically relevant.
 Trainees may also be required to attend health psychology-specific seminars and workshops tailored to meet their training needs and interests.